ankumar/camel-labs/README.md

 CaMeL; however, we do note that their successful exploitation is significantly hindered by bandwidth limitations and the involved attack complexity.

-Similarly, in traditional software security, Control Flow Integrity (CFI) (Abadi et al., 2009) was developed to prevent control flow hijacking but remained vulnerable to return-oriented programming (ROP) attacks (Shacham, 2007; Carlini and Wagner, 2014).
-ROP is an exploitation technique where attackers chain together existing code fragments (called "gadgets") to execute malicious operations while following individually valid control flows.
-We suspect attacks that are similar in spirit could work against CaMeL – an attacker might be able to create a malicious control flow by approximating it with the smaller control flow blocks that are allowed by the security policy similar to what we demonstrate in Section 5.4.

 **And is [AgentDojo](https://agentdojo.spylab.ai/) fully solved now?
 Not exactly.** While CaMeL offers robust security guarantees and demonstrates resilience against existing prompt injection attacks within AgentDojo benchmark, it would be inaccurate to claim a complete resolution.
 Rather, our approach diverges from prior efforts,